 State transition interactions, namely 'On transition start' and 'On transition end' are seen separately from state interactions in Proto.io 6; as part of the relevant transition created (see Transitions).
 They can be accessed from the transition timeline, from the little thunders at the beginning and end of the transition (see image below).

-You can change screen or container states by adding the corresponding interaction on the UI item you wish.
+You can change screen or container states by adding the corresponding interaction on the UI item you wish, or based on screen events (e.g. on Screen show, on Screen hide, etc).
 You can choose which state to change to (specifically by name, or first, last, next, previous or previously visited).
 Adding a transition is optional.

 You can also watch the following video tutorials on States: